 Project What companies and/or other private sector organizations have you involved in your project?
 What is their contact information?
 How did the public-private partnership contribute to the successes and outcomes of the project?
 How much co-finance, if any, did they bring to the project?
 What was the mechanism for delivering funding (MOU, grant, etc.)?
 What successful or unsuccessful models, best practices and lessons learned have you developed in your engagement with the business community?
-What innovative private sector-focused approaches, instruments and partnerships would be most helpful in further implementing your project and/or in making future GEF IW investments?
-Demonstration of Community- based Management of Seagrass Habitats in Trikora Beach, East Bintan, Riau Archipelago Province, Indonesia PIMS 3010-07- 04 We established the East Bintan Collaborative Management Board that consists of representatives from the Bintan Planning and Development Board, the Branch of Ministry of Fisheries and Marine Affairs, the Tourism Office, NGOs, Navy, Police and the resort owners (private sector).
+What innovative private sector- focused approaches, instruments and partnerships would be most helpful in further implementing your project and/or in making future GEF IW investments?
+Collaborative Actions for Sustainable Tourism We are not in a position yet to respond to your five questions below with any significant experience, we would however, be VERY interested in knowing the experience of other projects who do have implementation records to expand on your questions.
+Our project is only 25% GEF funded and by design therefore we are required to 'capture' a lot of additional resources during the project lifetime.
+Demonstration of Community- based Management of Seagrass Habitats in Trikora Beach, East Bintan, Riau Archipelago Province, Indonesia PIMS 3010- 07-04 We established the East Bintan Collaborative Management Board that consists of representatives from the Bintan Planning and Development Board, the Branch of Ministry of Fisheries and Marine Affairs, the Tourism Office, NGOs, Navy, Police and the resort owners (private sector).
 All of them are stakeholders in the east coast of Bintan Island.
 Ideally, on this board they can share information, discuss and solve problems and manage East Bintan collaboratively.
 However, after four meetings we concluded the board is relatively ineffective since most of the participants are passively involved in the board.
 Some of them were frequently absent from meetings and the rest were too quiet or probably "hiding" information from others.
 The owner of the resorts mostly sent the 'rookie' to board meetings and that only twice.